nightowlcasino/rng-svc/README.md

 ]
 ```

-On a configurable cycle, initially 7 minutes, we take this combined hashes data structure and transform it into an ERG Tx.
+On a configurable cycle, initially every 7 minutes, we take the combined hashes data structure and transform it into an ERG Tx.
 It will be sent to an oracle smart contract address and be formatted as seen below,

 `R4` will contain the Collection of ETH block hashes